Perwollnt/fake-discord-links/README.md

-All the fake discord link i found...
+All the fake discord links i found...
 If u want to pentest some websites (:

 - https://discordgiftss.com/
 - https://discorcl.click/